loopwerk/loopwerk.io/content/articles/2025-12-01-safe-django-db-migrations.md

 # Safe Django migrations without server errors

 One of the best features of modern container-based deployment platforms (Coolify included) is that they give you zero downtime rolling updates out of the box.
-When you push code, a new image is built, migrations run, and traffic only shifts to the new container when it’s healthy.
+When you push code, a new image is built, migrations run, and traffic only shifts to the new container when it's healthy.

 However, this convenience creates a hidden trap for Django developers.
 Because Coolify performs a rolling update, there is a window of time (usually 1–2 minutes) where both the old and new versions of your application are running simultaneously against the same database.

 This works fine if you are just adding a new table.
 But if you run a destructive migration, like removing a field or renaming a column, your deployment becomes a race condition.
-The new container runs the migration, the database schema changes, and your *old* container (which is still serving live traffic) immediately starts throwing 500 errors because it's trying to query a column that no longer exists.
+The new container runs the migration, the database schema changes, and your _old_ container (which is still serving live traffic) immediately starts throwing 500 errors because it's trying to query a column that no longer exists.

 This isn't a limitation of Coolify; it is a fundamental constraint of rolling deployments.
 Heroku, Render, Fly.io, ECS, Kubernetes — anything that swaps containers while the old version is still serving traffic has the same constraint.
 You cannot fix this by changing where the migration runs in your Dockerfile.
 You have to fix it by changing how you write migrations.